 574-631-5617 (Sally Burns, Program Coordinator)

-Joseph G. Bock is Director of Program Development and a teaching professor and the former Director of Global Health Training at the Eck Institute for Global Health at the University of Notre Dame.
+Joseph G. Bock is Director of Program Development and a teaching professor at the Eck Institute for Global Health at the University of Notre Dame.
 He researches and publishes on violence prevention, which is one of the sub-fields of global health.
 He has twelve years of international humanitarian experience.
 He directed Catholic Relief Services’ programs in Pakistan and Jerusalem/West Bank/Gaza Strip, and oversaw programs in Bosnia, Croatia, Guinea, Iraq, Kosovo, Liberia, Macedonia, Montenegro, Pakistan, Rwanda, Serbia, Sierra Leone, Thailand, and Uganda while serving as Vice President at American Refugee Committee.
 In 2010, he took a two-month leave from Notre Dame to serve as American Refugee Committee’s country director in Haiti following its devastating earthquake.
 In addition, he has served as a consultant to The World Bank and The Asia Foundation.

 Bock is an editorial adviser to Development in Practice, a peer-reviewed journal founded by Oxfam Great Britain.
 He is the author of three books.
 His most recent, The Technology of Non-Violence: Social Media and Violence Prevention, was published by MIT Press in 2012.
-His articles have appeared in various peer-reviewed journals including Political Geography, Journal of Peace Research; and Journal of Refugee Studies.
+His articles have appeared in various peer-reviewed journals including Information Technology for Development, Political Geography, Journal of Peace Research, and Journal of Refugee Studies.
 His articles have also appeared in popular publications including America magazine, The Kansas City Star, and The Baltimore Sun.

 Bock served as a member of the Working Group on Reconciliation of Caritas Internationalis, based in Vatican City.
 He received his Ph.D. in International Relations from the School of International Service of American University in Washington, D.C.
 He was a Fellow with the W.K.
 Kellogg Foundation, Executive Director of the Center for Peace and Global Citizenship at Haverford College, and Executive Director at the Secure World Foundation.
 He served six years in the Missouri House of Representatives, with leadership positions as Chair of the Energy and Environment Committee and Vice-Chair of the Commerce Committee.